Shareholder Protection Insurance Guide

 With the cover in place, it avoids the following potential problems:

-- The remaining shareholders will acquire a sleeping shareholder who is not adding any value to the business.
+- The remaining shareholders will not acquire a sleeping shareholder who adds no value to the business.

 - Surviving shareholders may lose control of the company.